code-for-venezuela/c4v-py/docs/docs/index.md

 pip install c4v-py
 ```

+### Installation profiles
+You can access to multiple installation profiles to fit your specific needs of the library, and match the type
+of environment you need:

+TODO

 ## Usage
 The c4v-py package can be used either as a command line tool and as
 a library.